scazan/task/README.md

 ## Use
-I've added in a shortcut for task that uses the letter t in place of any reference to task in the following (ie. 't ls" or "t add "name:blah"')
+I've added in a shortcut for task that uses the letter t in place of any reference to task in the following (ie. 't ls' or 't add "name:blah" ')

 Listing:
 ```